chalin/website/hot-reload.md

 myWidget is not a subtype of StatelessWidget
 ```

-## Understanding limitations
+## Understanding limitations of hot reload

-In addition to edge cases, you might also encounter the rare scenarios where hot
+You might also encounter rare scenarios where hot reload is not supported at all.
-reload is not supported at all.
 These include:

 *   Changed source files have compilation errors.
 *   Enumerated types are changed to regular classes or regular classes are